loynin/expensify-app/instruction-create-combineReducers.md

 );
 ```

-Here we display the states of the operation:
+Here we display the result states of the operation:

 ```
 console.log(store.getState());
 ```

-Here is the final code:
+### Here is the final code:

+Copy this code and run it as a javascript file:

 ```
 import {createStore, combineReducers} from 'redux';